New Years Deals:

 Electric Unicycle Battery

 The total capacity of the battery packs is typically displayed in Watthours (Wh), and it appears that an average 10-20Wh is required per kilometer.
 However, this may vary between EUCs, riders, and riding conditions.
-EUCs with larger battery capacities (typically achieved by connecting more 16/20-cell series in parallel and/or using higher capacity cells) not only go for longer on a single charge but also tend to keep their torque high even when the battery is depleted.
+EUCs with larger battery capacities (typically achieved by connecting more 16/20-cell series in parallel and using higher capacity cells) not only go for longer on a single charge but also tend to keep their torque high even when the battery is depleted.

 The BMS (Battery Management System)

 This is a printed circuit board (PCB) typically found within one or more battery packs (although in some cases, like at least some IPS models, it can also be integrated directly into the mainboard).
-The BMS controls battery charging, and cell balancing and has some safeguards (which can sometimes be dangerous).
+The BMS controls battery charging and cell balancing and has some safeguards (which can sometimes be dangerous).

 Firmware